 24. Smith & Mills

 For American-inspired shared plates and an extensive raw bar in a rustic “urban retreat,” stop by this converted carriage house in Tribeca just blocks from Hudson River Park.
-For cozy outdoor dining this winter, Smith & Mills is serving a warming s’mores kit complete with graham crackers, artisan marshmallows and rich chocolate, alongside a flask of whiskey and a carafe of rich hot cocoa—basically, the winter date of our dreams.
+For cozy outdoor dining this winter, Smith & Mills also serves up a small menu of bites and warm drinks like rich hot chocolate and hot cider in their après-skate chalets at Rockefeller Center for groups of up to six—basically, the winter date (or double, or triple date!) of our dreams.
 While seating is limited in the tiny space, they’re open seven days a week for brunch, lunch, dinner and late-night drinks.

 71 N Moore St; smithandmills.com